Liquid-activated quantum emission from pristine hexagonal boron nitride for nanofluidic sensing: Main Text

-Bringing the top mica wall close to the defects may affect their emission in two ways.
-First, the wall with lowered dielectric constant ($\epsilon_\text{wall}\approx 8$)\cite{weeks1922dielectric} may deplete the shell of solvent dipoles interacting with the defect and confine field lines within the channel\cite{kavokine2019ionic}, thereby destabilizing the excited state.
-Second, a more indirect way of affecting the emission is by reducing the out-of-plane component of the dielectric constant tensor\cite{fumagalli2018anomalously}.
-As sketched in Fig. 5f the range of interaction between a solvent molecule with dipole $\mu_S$ and the defect with dipole $\mu_D$ is $\ell_\text{dip}=(\mu_S \mu_D/2\pi \epsilon_o k_B T)^{1/3}$.
-With the coarse assumption that $\mu_D\sim a \times e$ where $a\approx 0.25$ nm is the in-plane lattice parameter of hBN and $e$ is the unit charge, we obtain $\mu_D\approx$ 12 D. Based on the dipole moments of ethanol (1.7 D) and acetonitrile (3.4 D) we obtain $\ell_\text{dip}\approx$ 1 nm and 1.3 nm, respectively, which is smaller than the set nanoslit height.
-Therefore, it seems unlikely that the observed effect under 1.4 nm confinement should arise purely from the top wall depleting the interacting dipole shell around the defect (bottom), and our results may be explained by the confinement-induced reduction of the solvent dielectric constant as was observed for water \cite{fumagalli2018anomalously} and predicted for other liquids\cite{motevaselian2020universal}.

-Overall, these results consolidate the picture of dipolar environment-tuned defects, whose properties are affected by changes in the sensing hemisphere with volume $\sim 2/3 \pi \ell_\text{dip}^3$, which encloses fewer than 100 molecules in the case of acetonitrile.
-Beyond passive diffusion and dielectric sensing of confined liquids, tracking defect activation dynamics in confinement may be used to directly image nanoscale flow and study its interplay with defects\cite{seal2021modulating}.
-While a macroscopic control over the ensemble surface charge of nanofluidic devices with light was found to be useful for biomolecule detection\cite{di2013optoelectronic} and energy harvesting applications\cite{xiao2019artificial,graf2019light}, the possibility to address single charges in confinement suggested by our results may reveal fundamentally new phenomena such as correlated ion transport\cite{kavokine2019ionic}.
+Bringing the top mica wall close to the emitters can impact their emission in two ways.
+Firstly, confinement by the opposite wall of lowered dielectric constant $\epsilon_\text{wall}\approx 8$ could reduce the effective number of solvent molecules interacting with the emitter and confine the electric field lines within the slit\cite{kavokine2019ionic}, potentially destabilizing the excited state.
+Secondly, the emission can be affected by reducing the out-of-plane component of the liquid dielectric tensor\cite{fumagalli2018anomalously}.
+As depicted in Figure 5f, the interaction range between a solvent molecule with dipole $\mu_S$ and the defect with dipole $\mu_D$ is given by $\ell_\text{dip}=(\mu_S \mu_D/2\pi \epsilon_o k_B T)^{1/3}$.
+Assuming $\mu_D\sim a \times e$, where $a\approx 0.25$ nm is the in-plane lattice parameter of hBN and $e$ is the elementary charge, we estimate $\mu_D\approx$ 12 D. Using the dipole moments of ethanol (1.7 D) and acetonitrile (3.4 D), we find $\ell_\text{dip}\approx$ 1 nm and 1.3 nm, respectively, which are smaller than the height of the nanoslit.
+Hence, the observed effect under 1.4 nm confinement might not arise solely from geometrical effects due to the proximity of the top wall, and could be explained by the confinement-induced reduction of the solvent dielectric constant, as observed for water \cite{fumagalli2018anomalously} and predicted for other liquids\cite{motevaselian2020universal}.
+These results consolidate the picture of dipolar environment-tuned emitters, whose properties are affected by changes in the sensing hemisphere with volume $\sim 2/3 \pi \ell_\text{dip}^3$, which encloses fewer than 100 molecules in the case of acetonitrile.
+Beyond passive diffusion and dielectric sensing of confined liquids, tracking emitter dynamics in confinement may be used to directly image nanoscale flow and study its interplay with defects\cite{seal2021modulating}.